 - 4-304.
 Copies of records; changes in records

 - 4-305.
 Disclosures without authorization of person in interest — In general

 - 4-306.
 Disclosures without authorization of person in interest — Investigations

 - 4-307.
 Disclosure of mental health records

 - 4-308.
 Liability for good faith actions

 - 4-309.
 Refusal to disclose records; violations of subtitle; penalties

 Maryland law (Health General Sec.
 4-304) allows physicians to charge patients (or the patient’s “personal representative”) a fee for copying medical records, to be adjusted annually for inflation.
-The fees were revised on December 18, 2013.
+The fees are available here.